 The conference will also see the official announcement of this year’s SHS Book Prize winner and prizes awarded for the best postgraduate paper.
 There were also opportunities to meet the editors of both our journal Cultural & Social History and our New Directions in Social and Cultural History book series with Bloomsbury.

-Papers, panels and posters at the conference were grouped into eight strands.
+Papers, panels and posters at the conference are grouped into eight strands.
 Each strand featured new and established historians, covering (pre)medieval, early modern, modern and contemporary research, from the local to the global.
-The strands were:
+The strands are:

 - Social Action, Social Justice & Humanitarianism